SteveBarnett/Remixing/_includes/themes/2026/may.md

         - → Moving mirror metta, mate
         - ✔ ~~Another op shop run~~
     - **Out of focus**
+        - Continue cards
+        - VA: Care check-up for VHIP
         - Reread [Thinking In Bets](/notes/process/thinking%20in%20bets.jpg) notes
         - Scribble about (VHIP) limits
             - And yielding and acceptance and motion
             - And meaningful struggle, difficulty
+            - And method not results
         - Scribble about obstacles as testing grounds, as ways to fulfil a vow
             - As a yardstick for (continued recommitment to) Valued Action
             - Tiny first steps